Misophonia

 Evidence Based Treatments offered: Early research suggests CBT can be helpful for people with misophonia.
 Many individuals with this condition report that the strong emotions associated with misophonic sounds and their responses to those sounds are causing problems in their everyday lives.
 When this is the case, we recommend using evidence-based principles of change to address these problems with emotion functioning.
 At TAP, Dr. Robbins uses CBT and the Unified Protocol (UP) to help adults with misophonia.

 We also know that in youth with misophonia, helping families understand this disorder and how to most effectively respond can be helpful to all.
-At TAP, Dr. Zachary leads the In Tune Parenting Group for caregivers of youth with misophonia.
+The In Tune Parenting program is a self-paced, video-course to educate caregivers on the disorder, helpful responses, and how to avoid unhelpful accommodation.

 To learn more about misophonia, check out relevant blog post(s): 4 Questions about Misophonia with Dr. Robbins.